 Spencer is a nonfiction filmmaker and photographer based in Los Angeles, CA. Originally from rural Maine, he spent several years as the lead photographer for both Camden International Film Festival and Cinema Eye Honors before transitioning into working as a documentary cameraperson.

-Spencer has created work for organizations and individuals such as Vanity Fair, Field of Vision, Praxis Films, and James Taylor, and had his work appear in publications such as The New Yorker, Rolling Stone, Aint Bad Magazine and Filmmaker Magazine.
+Spencer has worked on projects for organizations and individuals such as Vanity Fair, Field of Vision, Praxis Films, and James Taylor, and has had his work appear in publications such as The New Yorker, Rolling Stone, Aint Bad Magazine and Filmmaker Magazine.
 As an educator he has taught for Maine Media Workshops.
 He was the recipient of the 2017 SFFilm Holiday Party Karaoke Contest, 1st Place award.